-Diameter is a critical consideration when choosing the proper pop rivet for your application.
-A rivet that’s too narrow for its hole can leave a gap, which can increase shear stress or cause installation problems; also, the blind head could expand in the space between the two workpieces.
-If a rivet is too wide for its hole, it will be harder to place and result in a poor fit.
-Carefully measure hole sizes, and never force a pop rivet into anyplace that doesn’t match its diameter.
+Diameter is a crucial factor when choosing the proper pop rivet for your application.
+Choosing a rivet that’s too narrow for the hole can leave a gap, which can increase shear stress or cause installation problems.
+The blind head could also expand in the space between the two workpieces.
+If you use a rivet that is too wide for its hole, it will be harder to place and result in a poor fit.
+Never force a blind rivet into any hole that doesn’t match its diameter.

-Body length is the total length of the pop rivet (not including the head).
-It differs from grip range (which will be explained next), but is an important measurement when considering clearance on the blind side of the material being fastened—a rivet that’s too long may not properly fit or could negatively impact whatever resides behind the hole.
+The body length of a rivet is its total length (not including the head).
+Body length is different from the grip range, but it is an important measurement.
+You need to consider the clearance of the rivet on the blind side of the material being fastened.
+A blind rivet that’s too long may not fit correctly or could negatively impact whatever resides behind the hole.

-Grip range is the thickness of material that a rivet can effectively fasten.
-If, for example, you are attaching two quarter-inch pieces of metal together, you will require a pop rivet with a minimum grip of at least a half-inch.
-When considering grip range, best practice dictates a rivet that isn’t directly on the minimum or maximum points, but rather, comfortably in-between.
-This ensures shear and tensile strength and improves the longevity of the setting tool.
+The grip range is the thickness of the material that the rivet must fasten.
+For example, if you are attaching two ¼-inch pieces of metal, you will require a blind rivet with a minimum grip of at least ½ inch.
+When considering grip range, best practice dictates that you choose a rivet that doesn’t exactly match the minimum or maximum points.
+It’s better to choose a grip range that is comfortably in between to ensure optimal shear and tensile strength and improve the longevity of the setting tool.

-Micro rivets: With a diameter of 2 millimeters or smaller, micro rivets are perfect for small applications such as printed circuit boards and other electronic applications.
+- Micro rivets: These are smaller rivets with a diameter of 2 mm or less and are perfect for specialty applications such as mounting printed circuit boards and electronic applications.

-Multi-grip rivets: This option provides a wider grip range than standard pop rivets and can accommodate oversized and irregular-sized holes.
+- Multi-grip rivets: Multi-grip rivets have a wider grip range than standard pop rivets and can accommodate oversized and irregular-sized holes.